Boeing Chief To Families Of Crash Victims: 'We Are Sorry, Deeply And Truly'

 Earlier this month a group of international aviation safety experts found Boeing withheld vital information regarding MCAS from the Federal Aviation Administration, adding that the system "was not evaluated as a complete and integrated function in the certification documents that (Boeing) submitted to the FAA."

-Last week, investigators in Indonesia determined that a design flaw in in MCAS was the primary cause of the Lion Air disaster.
+Last week, investigators in Indonesia determined that a design flaw in MCAS was the primary cause of the Lion Air disaster.

 The FAA announced it was grounding the 737 Max series in the U.S. and its territories in March.
 That decision which came, in some cases, days after dozens of nations worldwide temporarily banned the planes from their airspaces following the Ethiopian Airlines crash.